 The heat of the sun paired with the benefits of a properly stacked woodpile will get the wood to dry in a fast and efficient manner.
 Paying attention to these little nuances will save you a lot of time in the long run.

 4. Store Your Wood in a Shed or Garage

 You may find that you want to store your seasoning wood within a structure of some kind.
 This can be your garage or a shed.

 Storing your wood inside these structures has a few benefits.

 - Offers protection from the elements: This is especially important if you live in an area that receives ample rain or snow.
-The moisture from the rain and snow will adversely affect the drying time of the wood.
+The moisture from the rain and snow adversely affects the drying time of the wood.
 Structures give automatic protection.

 - Keeps out animals and other creatures: Using a structure will keep animals out of your woodpile.
 Animals routinely make homes in woodpiles, as do bugs.
 These creatures negatively impact the wood.
 You want your wood to be in the best condition to ensure both a good “seasoning” and a good overall quality.

-- Automatically raises the wood off the ground: As mentioned earlier, you want your wood off the ground.
-By using a shed (open or enclosed) or a garage, you are automatically keeping it off the ground.
+- Raises the wood off the ground: As mentioned earlier, you want your wood off the ground.
+By using a shed (open or enclosed) or a garage, you are keeping it off the ground by default.